-A 2018 study by the Ponemon Institute revealed that an overwhelming 74% of healthcare IT leaders attributed insufficient staffing as a challenge to keeping their organizations’ cybersecurity program from being fully effective.
-In fact, lack of resources was the highest ranked of all challenges reported in the survey responses, which also included insufficient budget, lack of leadership and lack of expertise.
+Looking to fill resource gaps on your IT team?
+Virtual CISO consulting services could be the answer.
+A study by the Ponemon Institute revealed that an overwhelming 74% of healthcare IT leaders attributed insufficient staffing as a challenge to keeping their organizations’ cybersecurity programs from being fully effective.
+In fact, lack of resources was the highest-ranked of all challenges reported in the survey responses, which also included insufficient budget, lack of leadership, and lack of expertise.

 These statistics are not terribly surprising, given what we see every day working with healthcare IT teams who constantly advocate for the right resources and expertise to fight against threats that seem to change daily.